-- refer cases of suspected abuse to the local authority children's social care as required; and/or - support staff who make referrals to local authority children's social care - refer cases to the Channel programme where there is a radicalisation concern as required, in collaboration with the school Prevent Lead and/or support staff who make referrals to the Channel programme;

-- refer cases where a person is dismissed or has left due to risk/harm to a child to the Disclosure and Barring Service as required (in collaboration with HR team); and - refer cases where a crime may have been committed to the Police as required. - Refer children to external mental health agencies/signpost parents when there are concerns about a child's emotional wellbeing and/or mental health, in collaboration with the school Wellbeing Lead. - Follow up and escalate referrals as needed, and make re-referrals if the child's situation does not improve
+- refer cases of suspected abuse to the local authority children's Social Care as required; and/or - support staff who make referrals to local authority children's Social Care - refer cases to the Channel programme where there is a radicalisation concern as required, in collaboration with the school Prevent Lead and/or support staff who make referrals to the Channel programme - refer cases where a person is dismissed or has left due to risk/harm to a child to the Disclosure and Barring Service as required (in collaboration with HR team who will lead); - refer cases where a crime may have been committed to the Police as required. - refer children to external mental health agencies/signpost parents to organisations/professionals when there are concerns about a child's emotional wellbeing and/or mental health, in collaboration with the school Wellbeing/Mental Health Lead (s). - Follow up and escalate referrals as needed and make re-referrals if the child's situation does not improve despite intervention/lack of parental engagement.